ickc/python-pmpm/docs/index.md

 [![Downloads](https://img.shields.io/pypi/dm/souk-data-centre.svg)](https://pypi.python.org/pypi/souk-data-centre/)
 ![License](https://img.shields.io/pypi/l/souk-data-centre.svg) -->

+## Introduction

 Python manual package manager is a package manager written in Python for manually installing a compiled stack.
+Before you proceed, you should know that for typical usage, `conda` (and its friends `mamba`/`micromamba`) should be enough for the purpose.
+`pmpm` built on top of `conda` which also compile some Python packages locally.

+Goal:

+- Custom compilation of some packages, possibly for optimization such as `-march` and `-mtune` which is beyond what `conda` offers.
+- Provide fast re-compile after some small local changes, suitable for development.

+Approaches:

+- `conda_install`: Both the conda provided stack and the compiled stack from `pmpm` are in the same prefix, this makes activating an environment seamless.
+It is achieved by cleanly compile an environment using the conda provided stack only, including compilers.
+- `system_install`: The conda provided stack and the compiled stack from `pmpm` has a different prefix.
+This makes the 2 completely separate, where the compiled stack can uses the host compilers.
+This is useful for example when the vendor provided MPI compilers are needed.
+This also has more points of failure, as we can't completely control what is in the host environment. `pmpm` only serves as automation for reproducibility.
+But you probably need to modify how `pmpm` behaves on different host, and you probably need to install packages from the OS package manager.

+Alternative approach:

+- You can create a conda recipe and use `conda-build` and tweak from there for customization.
+The only downside probably is the time it takes to re-compile after modifications.

 ## Installation